pohjus/2025-03-React-Training/assignment-react-hello-world/README.md

 In the older versions of React you differentiate these two by features they had:

+- Class components had all features: props, state, life cycle
+- Function components had a subset of these: props

 So notice that class component have additional features to function component.
 But in the latest version of React, by using react hooks, the situation is:

+- Class components has all features: props, state, life cycle
+- Function components has all features: props, state, life cycle

 It seems that the future of React development is in function components, even though class components are not deprecated.